 2nd London West End Revival - Queen's Theatre 2000

-Previewed 2 October 2000, Opened 9 October 2000, Closed 9 December 2000 at the Queen's Theatre in London
+Previewed 2 October 2000, Opened 9 October 2000, Closed 9 December 2000 at the Queen's Theatre (now Sondheim Theatre)

 The Seven Year Itch in London at the Queen's Theatre previewed from 2 October 2000, opened on 9 October 2000 and closed on 9 December 2000